jsnyders/STSTv4/README.md

 In the STST_HOME folder copy stst.sh.init to stst.sh.
 Then edit stst.sh and replace <home> with the path for STST_HOME You can copy stst.sh to somewhere on your path or update the path to include the STST_HOME folder.
+Change the mode so it can be executed.
 Optionally you can rename the file to "stst".

  4) From a command prompt type stst -h for usage.
 Then try out some of the samples in the samples folder.